davicente/express-logger-unique-req-id/README.md

 ## Configure logger

-As this library uses [`Winston`](https://github.com/winstonjs/winston) as logger, you can configure it with an array similar to the ones use with Winston:
+As this library uses [`Winston`](https://github.com/winstonjs/winston) as logger, you can configure the File and the Console transports with the same information as you would use with winston

 ``` js
 var express= require('express');